 Simultaneous with the commencement of the Fund's operations, AlpInvest Seed Fund, L.P. reorganized with and became a subsidiary of the Fund.
 The Predecessor Fund maintains an investment objective, strategies and investment policies, guidelines and restrictions that are, in all material respects, equivalent to those of the Fund.
-The Fund intends to execute its strategy by investing through the Predecessor Fund and AlpInvest CAPM Holdings, LLC, a Delaware limited liability company.
+The Fund intends to execute its strategy by investing through its Subsidiaries.
 For a further discussion of the Fund's principal investment strategies, see "Investment Objective, Opportunities and Strategies."